Pattern RoundUp – 10 Easy Patterns to Start Sewing Clothing

 Cashmerette – Appleton Dress

 A fun wrap dress!
 Cashmerette has hit the nail on the head for fun and flattering clothes for the curvy body.
-Not plus size but curvy.
-This is easy to make, teach you a lot of great sewing techniques and have such a flattering silhouette!
-Not to mention, the cutting layout for this one is a little different, so, make sure to look at your pattern pieces before cutting them out.
-There is one piece that is both the left and right side of the pattern, and one is slightly wider to accommodate the wrap function of the dress, but other than that, it’s fun and easy sew!
+Not plus size, but curvy.
+This is easy to make, teaches you many great sewing techniques, and has such a flattering silhouette!
+Not to mention, the cutting layout for this one is a little different, so make sure to look at your pattern pieces before cutting them out.
+One piece is both the left and right side of the pattern, and one is slightly wider to accommodate the wrap function of the dress, but other than that, it’s fun and easy to sew!

 Conclusion

 Generally speaking, find patterns that flatter your personality and body.
-I love clothes that have the boho look, but I quickly realized that style makes my body look bigger than it is.
+I love clothes with a boho look, but I quickly realized that style makes my body look bigger than it is.

 Also, take your measurements each time before making a pattern.
-Measurements can change daily, and we want to use the most current numbers to be successful.
-The sizing on the design is not the same as the size you wear in from a department store.
-The “size” of the patterns are still from the 1970s; the pattern measurements have not been adjusted in over 40 years.
-Is just a number that hasn’t been updated since the 70’s, remember it is only a number, not your self-worth.
+Measures can change daily, and we want to successfully use the most current numbers.
+The sizing on the design is not the same as the size you wear from a department store.
+The “size” of the patterns is still from the 1970s; the pattern measurements have not been adjusted in over 40 years.
+It is just a number that hasn’t been updated since the ’70s; remember, it is only a number, not your self-worth.

 Overall, the best advice?